TitusKilonzoMutuku/Chicago-Car-Crash-Project/README.md

 The first steps to creating my model were to obtain and merge all three of the data sets into one.

-To trim the number of columns, we first calculated how many null values there were per column.
+To trim the number of columns, I first calculated how many null values there were per column.

 Next, I removed redundant and irrelevant columns and this was decided by reviewing the "column descriptions" provided by the city of Chicago website.